k2-fsa/snowfall/egs/librispeech/asr/simple_v1/RESULTS.md

 (Han Zhu): Results of <https://github.com/k2-fsa/snowfall/pull/119>

+TensorBoard log is available at <https://tensorboard.dev/experiment/oabLDpTJSEObc3rrWyQJig/#scalars>
+and the training log can be downloaded using <https://github.com/k2-fsa/snowfall/files/6116390/log-train-2021-03-07-02-27-09.txt>.

 Decoding results (WER) of final model averaged over last 5 epochs (i.e. epochs 5 to 9.) and each epoch model without model averaging are listed below.